 If vegetation clearing will proceed when Monarch larvae may be present (May 1 to September 30), inspection of milkweed plants is recommended to locate Monarch larvae.
 If larvae are present, they may be moved to a location that is suitable and safe under the direction of a qualified professional.
 Monarch caterpillars may be moved to other milkweed plants; for other larval stages (i.e., eggs and chrysalis), entire milkweed plants should be transplanted.

-Milkweed and nectar producing plants should be included in seed mixes for areas restored to meadow to provide habitat for Monarch.
-Planting should follow mitigation recommendations from Section 6.1.2 above.
+Milkweed and nectar producing plants will be included in seed mixes for areas restored to meadow to provide habitat for Monarch.
+Planting will follow mitigation recommendations from Section Error!
+Reference source not found. above.